 Alexandra is an experienced EA with over 15 years business experience, and six years of investment-industry experience.

 Joining Allianz Global Investors in 2011, Alexandra is the Executive Assistant to the CEO.
-She supports the Executive Office in all capacities, and assists with the organization and prioritization of critical issues in order to facilitate efficient decision making.
+She supports the Executive Office in all capacities, and assists with the organisation and prioritisation of critical issues in order to facilitate efficient decision making.
 Provides key development and management of senior client and management meetings, including but not limited to, the Global Executive Meetings, US Executive Meetings, US Funds Boards Meetings, annual media reception and supports all internal communications efforts.

 Prior to this role, Alexandra worked as the Executive Assistant to the CEO of DeBeers Diamond Jewellers, part of the Louis Vuitton Moet Hennessy Group.
 In this role she supported the CEO Office with administrative planning, oversight of logistical development, and was the key point of contact between senior management and stakeholders.